xraypy/XrayDB/doc/examples.rst

 Example Calculations of X-ray properties of materials
 =========================================================

-.. _XrayDB Web App (beta!):  https://millenia.cars.aps.anl.gov/xraydb
+.. _XrayDB Web App (xrayabsorption.org):  https://xraydb.xrayabsorption.org/

 .. module:: xraydb
    :noindex:

-Here, a few detailed examples of using the `xraydb.sqlite` to calculate the X-ray properties of materials are shown.
+A few detailed examples of using the `xraydb.sqlite` to calculate the X-ray properties of materials are presented here.
 These all use the functions in the python `xraydb` module, which is describe in more detail in the next chapter, :ref:`python_api`.
 The examples will explore some aspects of X-ray physics, but will not give a complete tutorial on the concepts here.
+For a good reference on X-ray physics, see :cite:`AlsNielson_McMorrow2011`.

-For reference see :cite:`AlsNielson_McMorrow2011` for example.
-Some of these calculations are also available at  `XrayDB Web App (beta!)`_.
+Many of these calculations are also available at `XrayDB Web App (xrayabsorption.org)`_.

 X-ray attenuation by elements